pufanyi/SC3020-Projects/project2/README.md

 PostgreSQL is required to run the project.
 You can download it from [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).

 After installing PostgreSQL, you need to login to the user and create a database.

+Here is an example.

-Here is an example (if you are using the default user `postgres`, and created a database `tpch`):
+We assume the user is the default user `postgres`.

 ```bash
 psql -U postgres
 ```

+And then we create a database named `tpch`.

 ```sql
 CREATE DATABASE tpch;